Handling your own payroll for your business can be tricky because, for one, the payroll/payroll tax process involves a whole new vocabulary.

-The term "payroll" is a general term, and it has several meanings.
-It can be
+Payroll is a general term, and it has several meanings.
+It can be:

-- The financial records of a company relating to the payment of wages and salaries to employees, (as in "the payroll department," or
+- The financial records of a company relating to the payment of wages and salaries to employees

-- The total record of earnings of all employees for a year.
+- The total record of earnings of employees for a year

-Gross pay for salaried employees is stated as an annual amount.
+For salaried employees, gross pay is stated as an annual amount.
 To determine gross pay for a pay period, the annual salary is divided by the number of pay periods in the year.

 Net pay is the amount of pay an employee receives after all withholding and deductions from gross pay.
 In other words, net pay is the amount of the employee's paycheck.